JackDca/Mailpilewiki/Apache-Integration.md

 Mailpile provides a simple script for integrating with the Apache web-server.

+## WARNING

+This page is slightly out of date.
+See Issue https://github.com/mailpile/Mailpile/issues/1538 for hints on what has changed.
+If you can fix this page and resolve that issue, that would be most appreciated!

 ## What it does

 Creates a /mailpile/ namespace in your Apache configuration, which is